dart-lang/site-www/src/content/interop/js-interop/package-web.md

 ## Helper layer

-The core of `package:web` provides direct interop with external members from the IDL, but does not provide solutions for some other functionality that `dart:html` handled by default.
+The core of `package:web` contains `external` members to directly interop with the web, but does not provide solutions for some other functionality that `dart:html` handled by default.
 To mitigate these differences,
-`package:web` provides a [`helpers`][helpers] library for additional support in handling a number of use cases that aren't directly available through the core interop.
+`package:web` provides a [`helpers`][helpers] library
+for additional support in handling a number of use cases that aren't directly available through the core interop.
-The helper library contains classes, typedefs, and extension methods with legacy features to opt in old behavior as needed.
+The helper library contains various types and members to expose some legacy features from the Dart web libraries.

 For example, `package:web` doesn't have any core functionality to handle event listeners.
 Instead, you can use